 LOG="$( bb-tmp-file )" start-some-server 2> "$LOG" bb-wait 'cat "$LOG" | grep "Server ready"' # Do something useful using that server

-is not passed, the function will wait for
+If the optional TIMEOUT is not passed, the function will wait for

-has been specified and reached during
+CONDITION forever.
+If TIMEOUT has been specified and reached during

-the command execution, it will logs error and return 1
+the command execution, it will logs error and return 1.

 Manage iptables chains & rules, playing nice with existing rules.
 To reliably identify rules, an "ID" is required for each rule.
 It must be unique to the chain.
 Use whatever convention is preferred for ID's.
 Simple string matching is used.

-if does not exist.
+CHAIN if does not exist.
 Example:bb-iptables-chain WEB

-Define rule in CHAIN
+Define rule in CHAIN in TABLE at position NUM.
+If rule with

-exists, then update it.
-When NUM
+matching ID exists, then update it.
+When NUM is negative,

-count from end of CHAIN
+count from end of CHAIN (-1 == last rule).

 # Add just before the end (-2), useful when last rule defines the policy. bb-iptables-rule --num -2 INPUT https -p tcp --dport 443 -j WEB # Append some rules to end of chain WEB of the filter table. bb-iptables-chain WEB bb-iptables-rule WEB host-a --src $HOST_A -j ACCEPT bb-iptables-rule WEB host-b --src $HOST_B -j ACCEPT # Insert at beginning (1) of the nat table. bb-iptables-rule INPUT 'container subnet' -2 -j ACCEPT -s $NET bb-iptables-rule --num 1 --table nat POSTROUTING 'container internet access' 1 -j MASQUERADE -s $net ! -o docker0 bb-iptables-rule --num 1 --table nat POSTROUTING tcp:1 -p tcp --dport 1 -j ACCEPT